Pilates was created by Joseph Hubertus Pilates 1880-1967

 - BREATH CONTROL

-Breathing in through your nose & out through pursed lips.
+We are breathing in through our nose & out through pursed lips.
 Research has shown that breathing out through pursed lips helps activate your deeper torso muscles (trans-versus).
-When our abdominal muscles are activated correctly, our breath is wide and full.
-We breathe laterally, expanding the ribs to the side and rear, while preventing the ribs from ‘popping’ forwards.
-The correct breath is then used with each movement to promote efficient performance of each exercise.
+Our breath is vast and full when our abdominal muscles are activated correctly.
+We breathe laterally, expanding the ribs to the side and rear while preventing the ribs from ‘popping’ forward.
+The correct breath is then used with each movement to promote the efficient performance of each exercise.

 - CORRECT HEAD AND NECK PLACEMENT

-Slumping over computers, picking up the kids and carrying out many day to day activities can lead to your head jutting forward, creating discomfort in the neck.
+Slumping over computers, picking up the kids and carrying out many day-to-day activities can lead to your head jutting forward, creating discomfort in the neck.
 Pilates training aims to re-align your head and neck, reducing stress & pain in the upper spine.
-(Make sure your head & neck is straight as an extension of your spine).
+(Make sure your head & neck are straight as an extension of your spine).

 - SCAPULAR (SHOULDER BLADE) STABILITY.

 Re-training various muscles in the upper back to ensure the correct placement of your shoulder blades will promote improved posture.
-It will also create a strong stable foundation from which to initiate movements of the limbs & torso.
-Your push-ups, shoulder pressed & rows will all become safer, stronger & more efficient.
+It will also create a robust and stable foundation from which to initiate movements of the limbs & torso.
+Your push-ups, shoulder presses & rows will all become safer, stronger & more efficient.
 (Shoulders are relaxed back & down, forming a soft V with your scapula – so no ‘shoulders near your ears’.)

 - RIB-CAGE PLACEMENT

-The proper control for the rib-cage will ensure your mid-spine posture is correct.
-You will be able to perform lateral breathing if you have the correct rib placement.
+The proper control of the rib-cage will ensure your mid-spine posture is correct.
+You can perform lateral breathing if you have the correct rib placement.
 Proper breathing will allow you to perfect your movements.
 We will help you find the connection between your ribs and pelvis required to support your back.
 (No popping or sticking out of your ribs.
-Keep the rib to hip connection, through all exercises.
+Keep the rib-to-hip connection through all exercises.

 - PELVIC STABILITY

-In Pilates your centre is your powerhouse.
+In Pilates, your centre is your powerhouse.
 Each exercise is controlled by the co-contraction of the abdominal muscles, pelvic floor & multifidus (along the spine).
-This co-contraction leads to a corset being created around your torso, stabilising your pelvis & spine.
-From this strong powerhouse, all movement of the human body should be initiated.
+This co-contraction creates a corset around your torso, stabilizing your pelvis & spine.
+From this strong powerhouse, all human body movement should be initiated.
 (There are two types of pelvic placements).

 The first is neutral, which is the natural curve of your spine.
-The second is imprint; where your flatten your back to the floor of you were lying.
+The second is imprinted, where you flatten your back to the floor where you lie.
 If standing, you would gently tilt your pelvis to your navel.

 Call us today for a complimentary consultation to discuss your goals on 0412 526 383 or email us at